POSTECH-CVLab/Combinatorial-3D-Shape-Generation/README.md

 `ind_class` and `ind_target` indicate the indices of class and target object, respectively (Please check the code for dataset creation).
 `use_stability` and `use_rollback` are flags for considering stability and using a rollback step.

-* Creaing an XML file and its corresponding PLY files
+* Creating an XML file and its corresponding PLY files

 Run the following script.